 A BRIEF OVERVIEW

-PT Agincourt Resources (PTAR) specialises in gold and silver exploration, mining and processing at the Martabe Gold Mine in South Tapanuli, North Sumatra.
-PTAR is headquartered in Jakarta and employs over 3,000 workers as of 2024, with more than 99% being Indonesian citizens and over 70% recruited locally.
-Committed to safe, sustainable operations, PTAR prioritises minimising environmental impact while delivering long-term benefits to local stakeholders.
+Agincourt Resources specialises in gold and silver exploration, mining and processing at the Martabe Gold Mine in South Tapanuli, North Sumatra.
+Agincourt Resources is headquartered in Jakarta and employs more than 3,700 people, including approximately 1,100 employees and 2,600 contractor personnel.
+More than 99% are Indonesian nationals, and over 70% are recruited locally.
+Committed to safe, sustainable operations, Agincourt Resources prioritises minimising environmental impact while delivering long-term benefits to local stakeholders.

 PT AGINCOURT RESOURCES